bravecobra/docker-kubernetes/rancher/readme.md

 I slimmed down the defaults, since this cluster is not to take the heavy load a cluster usually does.
 We only use this one for demo purposes.
 In general go with the defaults for a production environment.

-Wit monitoring enabled, we get extra live information.
+With monitoring enabled, we get extra live information.

 ![monitoring](./Monitoring-Enabled.png)